Red0Core/SearchSystem/ARCHITECTURE.md

   - `brand_phonetic_analyzer` leveraging the phonetic plugin for Double Metaphone matches.
-  - Fields for `manufacturer`, `title`, `search_text`, transliteration, normalized product codes, and the new `manufacturer_brand_tokens` keyword array used for filtering/boosting.
+  - Fields for `manufacturer`, `title`, `search_text`, transliteration, normalized product codes, and an optional `manufacturer_brand_tokens` keyword array for future brand metadata.
 * `search_es` runs the constructed query body, while `get_client` lazily configures the `Elasticsearch` instance against the configured host.

-## Cache layer (`app/cache.py`)

-* `get_cache` first tries Redis; if unavailable it falls back to an in-memory dict guarded by a lock and TTL timestamps.
-* Both `RedisCache` and `InMemoryCache` expose `get/set` so the search service can treat them identically.
-Cache keys are SHA-256 hashes of the raw query.

-## Search execution (`app/search_service.py`)
+## Search execution (`app/search.py`)

-The `search_products` function coordinates the full request lifecycle:
+`search_products` handles the end-to-end request lifecycle without branching or cache layers:

-1. **Cache lookup**: the SHA-256 hash of the raw query becomes the cache key.
-   Cache hits short-circuit the remaining steps and log a cheap timing entry.
-2. **Classification**: `classify_query` identifies URLs, articles, brand intent, and stores `raw_generic_tokens` (unmodified alphabet) alongside normalized ones so Elasticsearch clauses can stay bilingual.
+1. **Normalization** — `normalize_query` lowercases input, collapses repeated
+   letters, applies static brand synonyms, and harmonizes digraphs so latin `sch`/`sh` map to the same Cyrillic sound before phonetics.
+2. **Phonetics** — `to_phonetic` transliterates the normalized string to Latin characters and runs double metaphone, yielding stable phonetic tokens even for mixed alphabets.
-3. **Query building** (`build_es_query`): constructs a bool query with `track_total_hits=false`, constant field lists, and helper builders for each
+3. **Query building** — `_build_query` assembles a bool query with parallel `multi_match` clauses for text fields, optional phonetic fields, and product codes, plus a low-weight `match_all` to keep `minimum_should_match=1` satisfied when inputs are empty.
-   branch:
-   - Article queries prioritize `product_code_normalized` and `title`.
-   - URL queries run `multi_match` over `search_text` and transliterated text.
-   - Brand-only queries filter on `manufacturer_brand_tokens`, add a boosted `constant_score` clause for those canonical IDs, and then use the brand labels to rank within the filtered set; if the filter returns zero hits the service automatically retries without the filter so the user still sees something useful.
-   - Brand+generic queries first run with the same brand filter to guarantee brand-first ordering; `raw_generic_tokens` are joined as-is, and transliterated tokens are only used when no Cyrillic text is available.
-If the brand inventory is empty the service rebuilds the query without the filter but keeps brand boosts so the intended manufacturers stay on top.
-   - Generic queries fall back to a standard fuzzy `multi_match` over `title`, `search_text`, and `product_code` plus phonetic should-clauses to catch transliterated mismatches.
-4. **Execution & fallback**: Elasticsearch is called once.
-If the brand filter returned too few documents (`settings.brand_fallback_min_hits`), `search_products` immediately rebuilds and reruns the query without the filter, logging `brand_fallback=1` for observability.
-5. **Serialization**: results from Elasticsearch are trimmed to the `_source` fields, converted into lightweight dicts, and stored with the measured `took_ms` and overall `eta_ms`. `SCORING_AND_SEARCH.md` dives into the exact boosts, fuzziness, and phonetic weights.
-6. **Timing logs**: every stage (classification, query building, ES call, post-processing) is timed with `perf_counter()` and logged, which makes it easy to spot SLA regressions.
-7. **Caching**: fresh responses are cached for `settings.cache_ttl_seconds` (default 5 minutes), keeping hot queries under a millisecond after the first hit.
+4. **Execution & serialization** — Elasticsearch runs the query once; results are flattened into lightweight dicts that keep the score and original source fields for FastAPI/CLI consumers.

 ## FastAPI layer (`app/main.py`)